mrob27/portalgun/README.txt

 as soon as they are detached.
 So they would need to remain attached as long as they're still airborne, using a globalstep to detect when the invisible carrier hits something.

+TODO - COSMETIC

+In the original, the gun glows blue or orange according to what colour portal you just placed.

+In the original, a portal that goes nowhere is filled in with its colour.

+In the original, the portalgun also functions as a gravity gun (as seen in Half-Life) but with very limited launching range.

 HOW TO PLAY:
  At present the only way to get a portal gun is to play Creative mode